-Sometimes Aboriginal people ask the CLC to help them solve a disagreement between corporation members about the use of its money, eligibility for membership or to explain or change the corporation’s rules.
+Sometimes Aboriginal people ask the CLC to help them solve a disagreement between association members about the use of its money, eligibility for membership or to explain or change its rules.

 Who funds the CLC?

-The main source of the CLC's funding is the Aboriginals Benefit Account (ABA).
+The main source of the CLC's operational funding is the Aboriginals Benefit Account (ABA).

-The CLC’s functions have changed quite a lot over time.
-Since it has helped many Aboriginal people to get their land back, the CLC is now helping them to manage their land and to develop their communities.
+The CLC’s functions have changed over time.
+After helping many Aboriginal people to get their land back

-For example, federal environment departments, the Indigenous Land Corporation and many other government agencies have funded a lot of the CLC’s land management work over the years.
+Federal environment departments, the Indigenous Land Corporation and many other government agencies fund the CLC’s Aboriginal ranger

 No. The traditional Aboriginal owners are the decision makers who control the use of Aboriginal land.